EngSharaqi/CRUD-app/README.md

-# CRUD-app
+# Dali-dashboard
-CRUD web app using react.js
+Dashboard for Dali project